max0l/Webcoding-notes/Lecture 5 Typography.md

 }
 ```

-The order is like this: Desired font -> Font stack -> Fallback font family
+The order is like this: Desired font \rightarrow Font stack \rightarrow Fallback font family

 - Font family is inherited
 - A browser will usually only display a font if it's installed on the user's computer